katiebug2001/katiebug.2001.github.io/index.md

   <img src="images/DLL_GRAPHIC final.jpg" style="width:240px; height:180px"></a>
 <br>
 - Stores data in a sorted list with no duplicates.
 - This program was one of my first experiences writing my own data type.
-I focused on making my code well-documented, readable, effective, and effecient.
+I focused on making my code well-documented, readable, effective, and efficient.
 - Writing a linked list allowed me to practice extensively with pointers and member functions as well as friend functions, interactions between classes, and iterators.